-- Document the action taken in the medical notes and on the gentamicin prescribing chart. - Undertake pre-prescribing checks (Boxes 2 and 3) to assess the risk of renal toxicity and ototoxicity. - Prescribe the next dose as appropriate. - Seek advice from pharmacy or microbiology if you are unsure how to interpret the result or if the concentrations are very low.
+- Undertake pre-prescribing checks (Boxes 2 and 3) to assess the risk of renal toxicity and ototoxicity. - Prescribe the next dose as appropriate. - Seek advice from pharmacy or microbiology if you are unsure how to interpret the result or if the concentrations are lower than expected.
 Doses up to 600 mg may be required in obese patients, but seek advice before giving doses greater than 400mg. - If a blood sample is not taken, is lost or is taken at wrong time and if there is any concern about the patient's renal function, take a sample 20-24 hours after the start of the gentamicin infusion and wait for the result before giving the next dose.
 Otherwise, take a blood sample after the next dose.